Martha Arendsee: Early years

 Martha Arendsee was born in Wedding, a quarter to the northwest of central Berlin.
 Her father was a type-setter and print technician.
 On leaving school she undertook a commercial training.
 She became seriously physically handicapped after an operation when she was 18, and between 1903 and 1910 she was restricted to working at home.

 Politics

 Arendsee became politically engaged early on.
 She joined the Social Democratic Party (Sozialdemokratische Partei Deutschlands / SPD) in 1906, and within it was responsible for "Women work" in Berlin between 1907 and 1916.
 In 1907 she also joined a trades union, also becoming a member of the precursor to the "Revolutionary Union Opposition" organisation.
 Between 1910 and 1919 she was employed by the Co-Op in Berlin, latterly in charge of the wages and social security department.
-During the war (1914 - 1918) she accompanied Clara Zetkin to the International Women's Congress at Bern in 1915.
+During the First World War she accompanied Clara Zetkin to the International Women's Congress at Bern in 1915.